About the Journey

 She lifted her free hand, gave a little nod, turned around, and walked out of the doctor’s office.
 Then her slow step began on the stairs, going down.

-Posted on February 10, 2017, in Contemplative and tagged #fartotravel, #gettingwhatwewant, #hardships, #itsallaboutthejourney, #journey, #keepgoing, #living, #nevergiveup, #struggle, #wisdom.
+Posted on February 10, 2017, in Mindfulness and tagged #fartotravel, #gettingwhatwewant, #hardships, #itsallaboutthejourney, #journey, #keepgoing, #living, #nevergiveup, #struggle, #wisdom.
 Bookmark the permalink.
 Leave a comment.